Emiton/CS50-summer/Week-2/README.md

 [Back to Main Page](https://github.com/Emiton/CS50-summer)
 ## Intro
 Hello all,
 This week we will be learning about arrays and strings.
-We will be taking everything we learned last week and apply it to solving cryptography problems.
+We will be taking everything we learned last week and applying it to cryptography problems.

 ## TODO - Due Sunday
 1. [Watch CS50 week 1 continued lecture](https://video.cs50.net/2017/fall/lectures/2?t=0m1s)